ben-newell/configuration/README.md

 Make sure that you are singed into your account on the app store, iCloud, et cetera, some things require you to be signed in throughout the execution of ```./.macos```

 > If you are on Mojave the shell will be bash, woohoo!
-The defualt interactive shell in Catalina (10.15) is zsh and is covered more in [wikipedia](https://en.wikipedia.org/wiki/Z_shell)
+The defualt interactive shell in Catalina (10.15) is zsh. [wikipedia](https://en.wikipedia.org/wiki/Z_shell)
-This repository is a more thorough examination of ~/.dotfiles to be more specific:

 - [Here](https://www.addictivetips.com/mac-os/hide-default-interactive-shell-is-now-zsh-in-terminal-on-macos/) [are](http://zsh.sourceforge.net/) [a](https://discussions.apple.com/thread/250911992) [few](https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/) [helpful](http://zsh.sourceforge.net/Doc/Release/index.html#:~:text=Zsh%20is%20able%20to%20emulate,last%20updated%20February%2014%2C%202020.) [links](https://github.com/koalaman/shellcheck/)

+### From bash or zsh

 Type ```git``` and you should see something like this -> follow the steps that are listed in the windows to install the *command line tools*.